 Your eligibility for income-based financial help is determined by your household’s Modified Adjusted Gross Income (MAGI).
-The Vermont Health Connect (VHC) application will ask you about various types of income and then calculate your MAGI for you.
+The Vermont Health Connect (VHC) application will ask you about different types of income and then calculate your MAGI for you.

-I am eligible for Medicaid; do I have to take my employer’s insurance coverage?
+I am eligible for Medicaid.
+Do I have to take my employer’s insurance coverage?